babasahebpinjar/docker_ELK/README.md

 Now ElasticSearch is running on port 9200.

-Getting Kibana up and running
+Getting Kibana up and running.

 1. Download and unzip kibana from official site KibanaOfficialDownload .
 2. Open config/kibana.yml in editor and set elasticsearch.url to point to your Elastic search instance.
 #to do the above uncomment the line in kibana.ym;